szymonpulut/IoT-Dashboard/client/README.md

 ## Directory structure

 This project directory structure is domain driven, where the domains are `components`.
-I am planning to add one level of subdirectories, e.g. `hooks`, `queries`.

 ```
 src